Longfld/electron-angular-material/README.md

 --------------------------------------------
 >npm run dist

-When complete, to install it by open your distribution files in "dist" folder, right click "Electron Angular Application Setup.exe" and "Run as administrator"
+When complete, for installation, right click "Electron Angular Application Setup.exe" in your "dist" folder and "Run as administrator".

 ************************************
 Electron Application auto update (Windows)